 How Do We Get a Collective Bargaining Agreement, and What Will it Provide?

-- A union only needs to ask for a benefit and it will be given; or
+- A union only need ask for a benefit and it will be given; or

 - A union has the power to “force” an agreement with management; or

 If your gut tells you it sounds too good to be true, you’ve got a good gut.
 There are no guarantees that any item a union asks for will ever become part of a final collective bargaining agreement.
 Negotiations start with a blank slate.
 What other union members have in their agreements does not indicate what a brand new agreement will include or exclude.
 There are no negotiation timelines.
 Pay and working conditions remain status quo while the first agreement is negotiated.

 Here are some basics about collective bargaining under the Railway Labor Act:

 - Negotiation process is designed to be long and drawn out.

 - The process begins with both sides providing a “wish list.”

 - The parties negotiate directly over their wish list items.
 This can last years, as long as the parties agree to keep talking.

 - If no agreement, the parties can ask the National Mediation Board (NMB) for mediation.